 You'll need the School: Permissions: View and either the Staff: User Details: Administer or School: General Admin: Administer permissions.

-We have different guides available, depending on whether you would like to set up Single sign-on (with two-factor authentication), or just two-factor authentication.
+We have different guides available, depending on whether you would like to set up Single sign-on with optional two-factor authentication, or just two-factor authentication.

-Please note that we're not able to help you with any issues you might have with your Google or Microsoft setup, so if you're having trouble, please contact Google or Microsoft support.
+Please note that we're not able to help you with any issues you might have with your Google or Microsoft setup If you're having trouble, please contact Google or Microsoft support.